denlove/denlove/README.md

 # Hello
 What's up!
-I'm a begginer front-end web developer.
+I'm a beginner front-end web developer.
 I will be glad to cooperate :)